Gift Icon

 • Overworking

 Fatigue is one of the most difficult challenges facing the transportation industry.
-This challenge stems from both biological and environmental factors.
+It stems from biological and environmental factors.

 For example, the human body's natural circadian rhythm causes us to become less aware of our surroundings at around noon and again in the early morning hours.